kongou-ae/blog/content/archives/2019-01-16-collecting-the-disk-status-of-azurestack-by-powershell-en.md

 - Audit with Activity log
 - Automation by Infrastructure as code

-One of the general operation which Azure Stack Operator cannot perform by API is collecting Get-AzureStackLog.
+One of the general operations which Azure Stack Operator cannot perform by API is collecting Get-AzureStackLog.
 I hope that Azure Stack will the capability to collect Get-AzureStackLog by API.